markaleung/GettingDataProject/CodeBook.md

+# Code Book Containing Variables In The Tidy Data Set

+# Row labels for Activity and Subject Column

+## Activity Column

+The Activity column describes the activity that the subject was engaged in.
+There are six possible activities:

+* LAYING
+* SITTING
+* STANDING
+* WALKING
+* WALKING\_DOWNSTAIRS
+* WALKING\_UPSTAIRS

+## Subject Column

+The Subject column describes which subject was being measured.
+The 30 subjects are referred to by numbers, with the numbers ranging from 1 to 30.

+# Combination of Activity and Subject

+The table is arranged so that each subject has one row for each of the activities i.e. 6 activities * 30 subjects = 180 rows.

+The data in the rest of the columns contains the mean of each measurement for a given subject performing a given activity.

+# Column Labels

+The rest of the columns contain the following measurements:

 * **tBodyAcc-mean()-X**: time domain body acceleration in X direction - mean value
 * **tBodyAcc-mean()-Y**: time domain body acceleration in Y direction - mean value